Ruth Williams

-Ruth Williams debuted in the AAGPBL as a 20-year rookie and had a solid if unspectacular career that spanned eight seasons.
+Ruth Williams debuted in the AAGPBL as a 20-year-old rookie and had a solid if unspectacular career that spanned eight seasons.
 Used as a spot starter and reliever, Williams collected at least ten wins in five of those seasons, while her 2.19 career earned run average ranks her twelfth in the all-time list of AAGPBL pitchers with at least 1,000 innings of work.
 During her career she hurled eight two-hitters, one of them a no-hitter going into the ninth inning of a contest.

 Born in Nescopeck, Pennsylvania, Williams began playing softball at age 12 in a church league.
 When she was a sophomore at East Stroudsburg University, Williams played for the New York Traders, a fastpitch softball team that paid her travel and food expenses for her to play during the weekends.
 After her father read about the AAGPBL in a Philadelphia Inquirer advertisement, he motivated his daughter to attend a tryout in Allentown.
 About 400 girls attended, and three days later she received an offer to join the league.

 Williams opened 1946 with the Racine Belles, but ten days later was transferred to the Fort Wayne Daisies.
 She was relegated to a bench role for most of the year, pitching in just one game while striking out a batter in one inning.
 She was traded to the South Bend Blue Sox a year later.
 Meanwhile, she finished her Physical Education and General Science degrees from ESU and began teaching at Wissahickon High School in Ambler, Pennsylvania.

 In 1947, Blue Sox manager Chet Grant gave Williams a chance to join the pitching rotation, which included the experimented Jean Faut, Phyllis Koehn and Ruby Stephens.
 Williams responded with a 12–8 record and 1.70 ERA in 25 games, striking out 48 in 180 innings.
 Her performance slacked to a 10–10 mark and a 2.25 ERA in 1948, but she still managed to strike out 55 and collect 160 innings in 23 games.

 Her most productive season in 1949, when she posted a 10–6 record with a career-high 1.64 ERA, which ranked her as the ninth best in ERA and winning percentage (.625), helping her team tie for first place with the Rockford Peaches.
 Since she was still teaching in Pennsylvania, the Blue Sox flew Williams in for the Memorial Day weekend in order to pitch.
 She then won two games and returned to school to finish out the school year.